 Story 1.
 August 31, 1975

-When I was 25 years old I came to Christian faith.
+When I was twenty-five years old, I came to Christian faith.
 My conversion was dramatic.
-In high school I had become preoccupied with existential questions: “What lasts?
+In high school, I had become preoccupied with existential questions: "What lasts?
 What is meaningful?
-Who am I?”
+Who am I?"
 Four lines of development gave force and shape to my search.

 Third, I matriculated into Harvard as a math and science major, but soon migrated to psychology and social sciences, and then moved on to literature and the arts.
 Through reading Dostoevsky and T. S. Eliot, awareness slowly dawned that the Christian message spoke directly to the deepest matters of our humanity.